fadden/6502bench/README.md

   project according to their own personal preferences.

 Code generation:
-- Labels can be coaxed from global to local as allowed by the assembler.
+- Labels can be global or local.
+Use non-unique labels like "@Loop" for clarity.
+Labels will be promoted from local to global or renamed to be unique as required by each assembler.
 - Symbols may be exported from one project and imported into another to facilitate multi-binary disassembly.
 - Listings can be generated in HTML form for publication on the web.